-Normally scheduled work: a shift that is scheduled prior to the notice of jury duty, or expected/agreed upon regular (ie consistently repeated) weekly hours that are not able to be rescheduled due to the nature of the student job.
+Normally scheduled work: a shift scheduled prior to the notice of jury duty or expected/agreed on regular (i.e., consistently repeated) weekly hours that cannot be rescheduled due to the student job.

 Student Employees will need to provide documentation from the court that they were present for jury duty.